-The Committee's terms of reference can be found at Appendix B. During 2020/21 Senior Post Holders (SPH) were: the Principal; and the Registrar.
-The Remuneration Review Procedure for the Principal can be found at Appendix C, and for the SPHs/Clerk/Deputy at Appendix D.
+The Committee's terms of reference applicable during 2022/23 can be found below.
+During 2022/23 Senior Post Holders (SPH) were: the Vice Chancellor; the Registrar (until December 2022); and the Registrar & Deputy Vice-Chancellor (from January 2023).

+The Remuneration Review Procedures applicable during 2022/23 for the Vice Chancellor can be found at pages 7-9 below, and for the SPHs/Clerk/Deputy can be found at pages 10-11 below.

-2. Remuneration Committee Membership
+2. Remuneration Committee Membership (until July 2023)

-- Sue Brownlow ©, Deputy Chair of the Board of Governors; - David Noyce, Chair of the Board of Governors; and - Mark Greaves, Governor.
+- Anna Corbett ©, Deputy Chair of the Board of Governors;

+- Sue Brownlow, Chair of the Board of Governors; and

+- Mark Greaves, Governor;

+- Fraizer James, Student Governor;

+- Margaret Campbell, Staff Governor.